 This year’s budgeting approach emphasizes cutting major expenses, enhanced integrated planning, and optimized efficiency as part of the university’s three-year-plan to balance the institution’s finances by the 2026/27 fiscal year.

 Forming the largest portion of operating expenses, salaries are facing a sweeping $43-million reduction, $38 million of which are anticipated to be achieved through UW’s hiring freeze.
-As part of the university’s plan to save costs and prevent extensive layoffs, the hiring freeze has been in place since November 2024.
+As part of the university’s plan to reduce costs and prevent extensive redundancies, the hiring freeze has been in place since November 2024.

-Salary reductions impact TAs, co-op students, part-time and casual roles, faculty, staff in faculties and academic support units, plant operations, and special constable services unions.
+Salary reductions impact the number of positions available for TAs, co-op students, part-time and casual roles, faculty, staff in faculties and academic support units, plant operations, and special constable services unions at UW.

 Despite the looming deficit, UW is proposing using its operating reserves to fund new building projects such as the $110 million Math 4 building.
 These investments in new building projects come at a time when UW faces over $800 million in deferred maintenance fees due to aging buildings and increasing cost of repairs.